 - The Drakensberg Mountains, naturally breathtaking, are also home to more than 600 rock-art sites with close to 35,000 images painted by the San people who once roamed here.

 - Observe urban life and experience Kimberley, the City of Diamonds, onboard the worlds’ most luxurious trains – 6* hotel on wheels.

 - Sun City north of Johannesburg, a unique, resort features everything from golf courses to casinos.

 - Namaqualand is popular with visitors during the early springtime, the flowering season when for a short period this region becomes a kaleidoscope of color.

-Braai’s, being a local term for open fire barbecue are also automatically associated with ice cold beer, have become a tradition and are the perfect social gatherings.
-Try a Bunny Chow – a hollowed out loaf of bread filled with curry and vegetables.
+Braai, is a local term for open fire barbecue and are also automatically associated with ice-cold beer.
+They have become a tradition and are the perfect social gatherings.
+Try a Bunny Chow – a hollowed-out loaf of bread filled with curry and vegetables.
 Biltong or beef jerky is a very popular snack and a Koeksister is a mouth-watering dessert made from braided dough that is soaked in sweet syrup.

 Planning your trip to South Africa is imperative.
 Book a South Africa safari or one of our South Africa tours with “Salute Africa” today and experience a “world in one country”.
 What to leave out could be your hardest decision.